We built what regulated industries kept being told to wait for.

 GTM Development Johansen

-Norwegian sole proprietorship, organisation number 937103794, registered in Tromsø.
-Single-founder operation by Andre Johansen, who has spent the last decade building infrastructure for B2B data products and consulting on agentic automation across Nordic firms.
+A Norwegian company, organisation number 937103794, registered in Tromsø.
+Founded and led by Andre Johansen, who has spent the last decade building secure infrastructure for B2B data products and advising Nordic firms on agentic automation.

 What we believe

-- Software that touches client data should be auditable by that client.
+- Software that touches an organization's data should be provable to that organization.

 - The right unit of pricing is the value created, not the seats consumed.

-- Customers should be told the truth about what's hard, not what's easy.
+- Clients deserve the truth about what's hard, not a story about what's easy.

 - Quietness is a feature.